-The PforR Togo ASTRE program will contribute to the emergence of good practices of social and financial inclusion in some beneficiary households.
-The beneficiaries, in the perspective of a rational use of the resources will receive training and messages through their phones, leading in the long term to better management of their financial resources helping them to achieve their financial autonomy.
-They will also be able to learn how to use the telephone and the payment mechanism of the allowances through financial literacy classes; the possibility for the beneficiaries to become incentivized to access to basic social services (schooling of the children, access to health care, vaccination of the children, access to a healthy food, declaration to the civil status, establishment of administrative documents, hygiene, ...)
+The PforR Togo ASTRE program will contribute to the emergence of good practices of social and productive inclusion in some beneficiary households.
+The beneficiaries, in the perspective of a rational use of the resources received, could in the long term achieve their financial autonomy.
+They will also be able to learn how to use the telephone and the payment mechanism of the allowances; the possibility for the beneficiaries to have access to basic social services (schooling of the children, access to health care, vaccination of the children, access to a healthy food, declaration to the civil status, establishment of administrative documents, hygiene, ...)